HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Summary

-What QUERY resolves:
+What QUERY solves:

 • Explicit content negotiation via the Accept-Query header